Southwest High School (San Antonio, Texas)

-Southwest High School is a 5A public high school in the Southwest Independent School District of San Antonio, Texas, USA.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+Southwest High School is a 6A public high school in the Southwest Independent School District of San Antonio, Texas, USA.
+For the 2021–22 school year, the school was given a "B" by the Texas Education Agency.

 History

 Southwest High School has been serving southwestern Bexar County for over 68 years.
-Established in 1951, it has grown from a small rural high school with a graduating class of 11 students to a major 6A high school with over 3000 students.
+Established in 1951, it has grown from a small rural high school with a graduating class of 11 students to a major 6A high school with over 2,000 students.

 Organizations

 The Dragons participate in UIL District 28 6A competitions for Academic Team, Athletics, Band, Drama, Choir, Color Guard, and Dance.
 Other co-curricular and extra-curricular opportunities include NJROTC, National Honor Society, Best Buddies, Student Council, FFA, TAFE, DECA, Skills USA, FCCLA, and Academic Decathlon along with a FIRST Robotics program.

 Athletics

 The Southwest Dragons compete in the following sports: